About Christopher

 The Art of Perspective: Who Tells the Story, a collection of essays on point of view in fiction, was published in 2016 by Graywolf Press, and is taught in many creative writing workshops.

-Christopher is the current Writer-in-Residence at Brandeis University.
-He is also on the faculty and academic board of the Warren Wilson MFA program and the Bread Loaf Writers Conference.
-Since 2019, he has chaired the Writing Panel at YoungArts, formerly the National Foundation for Advancement in the Arts.
-For nearly twenty years, Christopher was in executive leadership at GrubStreet, where he founded the Muse and the Marketplace conference and led the development of numerous literary programs for adults, teens, and seniors; he continues to work with GrubStreet in the role of Senior Advisor to the national conference.
+Christopher is currently on the faculty and academic board of the Warren Wilson MFA program and the faculty of the Bread Loaf Writers Conference.
+Since 2019, he has chaired the Writing Panel at YoungArts, aka the National Foundation for the Advancement of Artists.
+For nearly twenty years, Christopher was in executive leadership at GrubStreet, where he founded the Muse and the Marketplace national literary conference and led the development of numerous artistic programs for adults, teens, and seniors.
+In 2015, he was awarded the Barnes and Noble/Poets & Writers "Writer for Writers" Award in recognition of his contributions to the literary community and his generosity toward fellow writers.

-The son of Italian immigrants and a native of Wilmington, DE., Christopher was educated at Swarthmore College, received his Masters in English Literature from Tufts University, and a Master of Fine Arts in Creative Writing from Boston University.
-He lives in Boston and Provincetown, MA.
+The son of Italian immigrants, Christopher's work often centers the Italian, Italian-American, and queer experience.
+He was educated at Swarthmore College, received his Masters in English Literature from Tufts University, and a Master of Fine Arts in Creative Writing from Boston University.
+A native of Wilmington, DE, he now lives in Boston and Provincetown, MA, where he is completing his fifth novel, Last Seen , with the support of a 2024 Literature Fellowship from the National Endowment for the Arts.

 Selected Awards, Honors, and Affiliations